 First things first, we’ll need to boot into the advanced startup options.
 You can easily do that by pressing the power button and holding the shift key.
 After that, select the restart option to enter recovery mode.
 Here’s a quick rundown of the steps:

-1. In the search box, type cmdand right-click the Command Prompt app to run it as an administrator.
+and right-click the Command Prompt app to run it as an administrator. - Type

 Remember, this process will wipe everything off your system, so make sure to back up all your important files before you dive in.
 It’s a straightforward process, but it’s not one to take lightly.